maciejmikosik/logbuddy/doc/md/documentation.md

         cachingDecorator.decorate(object),
         cachingDecorator.decorate(object));

-`InjectingDecorator` allows you to manually log messages in production code.
-It injects given `Logger` to fields of that type.
+`ConnectingLoggerDecorator` allows you to manually log messages in production code.
+It replaces instance of `NoLogger` by the one provided.
+Other instances of `Logger` manually assigned by client are ignored.
+Decoration of all other objects is delegated to provided `Decorator`.
+It works best in combination with `ComponentsDecorator`.
-It is wise to initialize this field with instance of `NoLogger` to prevent `NullPointerException` in case instance is not decorated.

     class Service {
       Logger logger = noLogger();